Introduction

 Understanding dynamic load balancing in depth

-With Wevo, administrators can define the building’s full hierarchical electrical structure, including panels, sub-panels, and chargers.
-The system automatically calculates the load and capacity on each node and implements advanced AI algorithms to ensure each vehicle is charged when needed.
-Implementing static load balancing is simple.
-Just denote the rated capacity of the panel and the statically allocated capacity to EV loads:
+With Wevo’s dynamic load management EV charging system, administrators can define the building’s full hierarchical electrical structure, including panels, sub-panels, and chargers.
+The system calculates load and capacity on each node automatically, applying advanced AI algorithms to ensure every vehicle charges when needed.
+Implementing static load balancing is straightforward within an EV load management system.
+By simply denoting the rated capacity of the panel and the statically allocated capacity to EV loads, the system can ensure reliable operation:

-With static load balancing, the panel will always allocate static capacity for other (non-EV loads), as can be seen in the image below.
+With static load balancing, the panel consistently allocates a set capacity for other, non-EV loads, as shown in the image below.
 In the example below:

 Wevo’s support for dynamic load balancing